- People living with HIV are recommended to have the flu vaccine every year.

 Vaccines against flu viruses are available.
 Because there are different types of flu viruses, and different strains within those types, with strains changing and new strains emerging over time, the make-up of the vaccine is reviewed each year to include the most prevalent strains.

 It is recommended that people in higher risk groups, including people living with HIV of all ages, have the vaccination every year.

-This also includes people aged 65 and over, pregnant women, people with other long-term health conditions, health workers, carers and children aged 2-8 years or with long-term health conditions.
-In the UK in 2021, the seasonal vaccine is also being offered to everyone over the age of 50.
+This also includes people aged 65 and over, pregnant women, people with other long-term health conditions, health workers, carers, and children aged 2-8 years or with long-term health conditions.
+In the UK in 2022, the seasonal vaccine is also being offered to everyone over the age of 50 and some secondary school pupils.

 "Good hygiene is the most effective way of stopping the transmission of viruses such as flu viruses."